-Neymar: Officials Ignored PSG Claims Against Alvaro
+Neymar: Officials ignored PSG claims against Alvaro

 In a lengthy post on Instagram explaining his actions, Neymar wrote: "Yesterday I revolted.
 I was punished with red because I wanted to hit someone who offended me.

-"I thought I could not leave without doing something because I realized that those in charge would not do anything, did not notice or ignored the fact.
+"I thought I could not leave without doing something because I realised that those in charge would not do anything, did not notice or ignored the fact.

 "In our sport, aggressions, insults, swearing are part of the game, of the dispute.
 You can't be affectionate, I understand this guy [Alvaro] partly, all is a part of the game.
 But racism and intolerance are unacceptable.